-A veteran of the entertainment and technology industries, Mr. Rosso spent most of his career as an independent public relations and marketing professional (Wayne Rosso & Associates) in Los Angeles and New York City and was instrumental in the careers of such recording artists as The Bee Gees, The Beach Boys, Crosby, Stills & Nash, Aerosmith, Fleetwood Mac, Melissa Etheridge, Harry Connick, Jr., Bette Midler, Phillip Glass, Branford Marsalis, and New Kids on the Block, just to name a few.
-He has consulted to such major entertainment, technology and media companies as CBS Records, MCA Records, Island Records, Arista Records, Motown Records, Billboard Publications, Lincoln Center for the Performing Arts, Sony Music Video, BMG Distribution, RCA Records, Westwood One (Infinity Broadcasting), CityInteractive (Canada’s CHUM Television) and AT&T’s a2b music.
+A veteran of the entertainment and technology industries, Mr. Rosso spent much of his career as an independent public relations and marketing professional (Wayne Rosso & Associates) in Los Angeles and New York City.
+He was instrumental in the careers of such recording artists as The Bee Gees, The Beach Boys, Crosby, Stills & Nash, Aerosmith, Fleetwood Mac, Melissa Etheridge, Harry Connick, Jr., Bette Midler, Phillip Glass, Branford Marsalis, and New Kids on the Block, just to name a few.
+He been a consultant to such major entertainment, technology and media companies as CBS Records, MCA Records, Island Records, Arista Records, Motown Records, Billboard Publications, Lincoln Center for the Performing Arts, Sony Music Video, BMG Distribution, RCA Records, Westwood One (Infinity Broadcasting), CityInteractive (Canada’s CHUM Television), AT&T’s a2b music and Red Sky Technologies.

-Mr. Rosso has previously served as Senior VP of Corporate Communications and Marketing of TCI Music (a subsidiary of Liberty Media), Chief Corporate Communications Officer of Cantametrix (a Seattle-based audio fingerprinting technology company now owned by Gracenote), VP of Corporate Communications for CustomDisc.com
+Mr. Rosso has previously served as Senior VP of Corporate Communications and Marketing of TCI Music (a subsidiary of Liberty Media), Chief Corporate Communications Officer of Cantametrix (a Seattle-based audio fingerprinting technology company now owned by Gracenote), VP of Corporate Communications for imix.com.